benmaier/bfmdummypackage/PACKAGE_CREATION_README.md

 * docs built with `sphinx` (including videos)
 * unittest structure for testing with `pytest`
 * CircleCI config
+* dummy paper script in format for JOSS
 * Python-code only (e.g. no C++)

 ## How-to